 As water birds, pelicans use fish as their main food source.
 If a small reptile or amphibian comes their way, they might eat that, too!
 Pelicans use their bill pouch like a fishing net to scoop the fish into their bill.
 They then tip their head forward to drain out the water.
 They do not carry fish (often more than one per catch) far in their bill; rather, they throw back their head and swallow the food whole.
 Should the scoop-and-gulp method fail, pelicans have a back-up plan: a little hook at the end of the bill can snag fish.

-Methods of fishing differ among the different pelican species:
+Methods of fishing differ among the three pelican species:

 American white, Australian, and great white pelican—group fishers.
 Four to five pelicans swim side by side, gliding in a semicircle facing the shore.
 Then, with much wing flapping and water splashing, they drive fish ahead of them toward the shore.
 Once the fish are in shallow water, it is easy for the pelicans to scoop them up in their bill!

 Pink-backed and spot-billed pelican—quick grabbers.
 These pelicans paddle along in the water, usually where there is a lot of vegetation where they can hide.
 They slowly swim up to prey near the surface and then catch it with a quick scoop of the bill.
 These birds like to hunt by themselves.